 Although no longer operating an elder care residence, the assets of the Dana Home, now renamed the Dana Home Foundation, Inc. are being used to support programs that provide important services to seniors with a connection to Lexington.
 The work of the Dana Home Foundation continues to serve the original intent of the founders of the Dana Home, to enable seniors to age with dignity and grace by providing for their comfort and well-being.

-In May of 2013 the first annual Grant Award Ceremony and Dedication in honor of long time Dana Home Executive Director Showkat Rafi and in memory of Dana Home Board Member Jim Wong..
+In May of 2013 the first annual Grant Award Ceremony was held where awards were made in honor of long time Dana Home Executive Director Showkat Rafi and in memory of Dana Home Board Member Jim Wong..